twbs/bootstrap/site/content/docs/5.2/components/navs-tabs.md

 When using a `<nav>`-based navigation, you can safely omit `.nav-item` as only `.nav-link` is required for styling `<a>` elements.

+Force your `.nav`'s contents to extend the full available width with one of two modifier classes.
+To proportionately fill all available space with your `.nav-item`s, use `.nav-fill`.
+Notice that all horizontal space is occupied, but not every nav item has the same width.

 {{< example >}}
 <nav class="nav nav-pills nav-fill">
   <a class="nav-link active" aria-current="page" href="#">Active</a>